sopherapps/judah/README.md

 **The judah framework expects all applications that use it to follow a service-oriented-architecture as shown below.**

-- The app should have a `services` folder (or in python, what we call package) to contain the separate ETL services, each corresponding to a given third-party data source e.g. TenneT, rte
+- The app should have a `services` folder (or in python, what we call package) to contain the separate ETL services, each corresponding to a given third-party data source e.g. CNN, BBC
 - Subsequently, each ETL service should be divided up into child services.
 Each child service should represent a unique data flow path e.g. REST-API-to-database, REST-API-to-cache, REST-API-to-queue, file-download-site-to-database, file-download-site-to-queue etc.
 - Each child service should be divided up into a number of microservices.